davidlang42/taskban/README.md

-Hosted directly on Google Apps Script, free for anyone to use: https://taskban.davidlang.net (with optional static html iframe hosted on GitHub Pages to make the url look nice)
+Hosted directly on Google Apps Script, free for anyone to use: https://taskban.davidlang.net (with optional static html iframe hosted on GitHub Pages to make the url look nice) It can also be accessed via the Google Workspace Add-On: https://workspace.google.com/marketplace/app/taskban/674749721550

 But by all means, [buy me a coffee](https://ko-fi.com/davidlang42).